Alcohol Abuse Treatment

 Credit: Partnership for Drug-Free Kids

 Medically managed detoxification can be administered during this timeframe to usher a patient through this withdrawal period as safely and comfortably as possible.
-A person experiencing acute alcohol withdrawal might manifest a condition known as delirium tremens (DTs) that, if left unsupervised, can progress to life threatening seizures.
+A person experiencing acute withdrawal might manifest a condition known as delirium tremens (DTs) that, if left unsupervised, can progress to life threatening seizures.
 A rehab center for alcohol abuse will provide professional monitoring and typically will administer a benzodiazepine or other sedative medication (Valium, Ativan, Librium, etc.) in an attempt to prevent this from occurring.
 Additional medications, including anticonvulsants can be added, as necessary.
+A detox program on its own can cost between $600 and $1,000 per day depending on the length of the detox period.

 Medication Assisted Treatment (MAT) or Medication Assisted Recovery (MAR) are concepts increasingly incorporated into the management of alcohol abuse as well as other substance abuse disorders.
 If offered, certain medications are prescribed to the individual undergoing treatment, and then monitored by a physician or other trained professional in the field of addiction medicine.